 Find us on Facebook!

-- The water spraygrounds at Great Plains Park and Red-tailed Hawk Park are closed for the season and will re-open May 2014.
+- Spraygrounds at Great Plains Park and Red-tailed Hawk Park are now closed for the season.
+They will re-open Memorial Day weekend 2016.

 - Fires are permitted only in designated grills and personal grills.
 Portable charcoal grills can be used on dirt, concrete or an asphalt area.
 Grills cannot be used on any grass areas.